Ahill4/BS/BakerySquared/Views/Floors/SVG_Guide.md

 custom size set width: 375 and height: 260, and the units to mm.
 Those values provide the extra space required to allow for movement in the div container while zoomed in.
 Once your background is set up you will have to position your base floor plan in the standard spot.
 To do this in inkscape the top tool bar haas x, y, w, and h values you can set for the image.
 Select the base floor plan and set
 X: 15, Y: 0, W: 240, and H: 149.
-For the future work of adjusting to screen size thesse values and the document properties values will likely have to be changed.
+For the future work of adjusting to screen size these values and the document properties values will likely have to be changed.

 ##Base layer

 If the floor plan was imported as an image then it will be of lower quality but there won't require cleaning up extra objects.
 If it is imported from a pdf or something else as was given for the originals then you will have to clean up extra objects from the source.
-To do this you can open the objects tab, tere will be a list of specific objects. go through each element and use your judgement to decide if you should delete them.
-General rule if you cant see the selection it can be deleted and if you can see the selection then decide based on whether you think it is necessary.
-Any text can be removed and any empyt box can be deleted so you can enable and disable its visibility to determine if it has any effect on the image.
+To do this you can open the objects tab, there will be a list of specific objects. go through each element and use your judgement to decide if you should delete them.
+General rule, if you cant see the selection it can be deleted and if you can see the selection then decide based on whether you think it is necessary.
+Any text can be removed and any empyt box can be deleted, you can enable and disable its visibility to determine if it has any effect on the image.

 ##Layers